 Keeping the Business Going When a Shipment Goes Awry

 One of the biggest problems with Limited Liability Coverage is that its territory is very narrow.
-For smaller businesses, a lost, late, or damaged shipment of $100,000+ could mean the end.
+For smaller businesses, a lost, late, or damaged shipment of significant value could severly hurt their business.

 Ensuring Coverage with All-Risk Shipping Insurance

 All-Risk Shipping Insurance pays the shipper of the lost or damaged item regardless of your ability to prove the carrier’s negligence as the cause of the problem.
 You’ll get the full value of the goods and the claim is typically paid out within 7-10 days once all of the documentation is provided.
-So when it comes to choosing a shipping partner, you may want to consider a company that offers All-Risk Shipping Insurance.
+So when it comes to choosing a carrier or 3PL, you may want to consider a company that offers All-Risk Shipping Insurance.